By Ed Truxal, Business Development – BN Products-USA™ | Email

-Advancements in Generator Technology – at Work on the Job Site (…and on your Camping Trip!)
+Advancements in Generator Technology – at work on the job site (…and on your weekend adventure!)

 Chances are, if you made the choice to read this article, it’s likely that you’ve also seen numerous buying guides, and perhaps a sales-pitch or two around the topic of how Inverter generators differ from “standard” or “conventional” gas-powered electric Generators.